Octavius

 But he's a tried and tested fearless soldier.

-The two lines are the play's first window onto a register Octavius will use repeatedly: brief, factual, immune to Antony's rhetorical heat.
-Antony has just delivered twenty lines of contempt; Octavius answers with eight words and a comma.
-He is not contradicting Antony's right to dispose of Lepidus as he pleases — "you may do your will" — but he is also not endorsing the contempt.
-The "tried and valiant soldier" is a small fact placed against a long oration, and the placement is the whole substance of the reply.
-Antony has not yet learned, but the audience is being taught, that Octavius does not need to outargue Antony; he only needs to outlast him.
-The moment is small, almost throwaway, and it is the play's first sketch of the political style that will eventually consolidate the Augustan empire.
+Here is the register Octavius will use again and again: brief, factual, and immune to Antony's rhetorical heat.
+Antony has just spent twenty lines on contempt; Octavius answers in eight words and a comma.
+He does not deny Antony's right to use Lepidus as he likes – "you may do your will" – but he will not join in the scorn either.
+A small, true fact ("a tried and valiant soldier") is set quietly against a long oration, and the placement is the whole point.
+Antony has not yet learned what the audience is being shown: that Octavius does not need to out-argue him.
+He only needs to outlast him.

 The Crossing at Philippi

-By Act 5, Scene 1, the play's final movement, Octavius has come into focus.
-Antony issues a tactical instruction; Octavius — in front of the army, on the field — refuses it.
+By A5S1, the play's final movement, Octavius has come into focus.
+Antony gives him a tactical instruction; in front of the army, on the field, Octavius refuses it.

 Original